-- If you are likely to engage in data snooping, apportion some part of the overall Type I error rate to pre-planned inference and some part to data snooping. - For example, if you plan to have overall Type I error rate (FWER) 0.05, you might decide to use FWER 0.04 for pre-planned inference, and FWER 0.01 for data snooping. - One way in which researchers unintentionally obtain misleading results by data snooping is in failing to account for all of the data snooping they engage in. - In particular, in accounting for Type I error when data snooping, you need to count not just the actual hypothesis tests performed, but also all comparisons looked at when deciding which post hoc (i.e., not pre-planned) hypothesis tests to try. - For lots of amusing examples, see Tyler Vigen's website http://tylervigen.com/.
-The site allows you to choose two variables from a very large list and find their correlation.
-I got tired counting at several hundred, but I would guess that he has listed over 1000 variables.
-That makes around 1,000,000 pairs of variables.
-If you did significance tests (at a .05 individual significance rate) for correlation for all those pairs, you would expect about 50,000 to be significant so it shouldn't be surprising if many of these 50,000 pairs are indeed highly correlated.
+- So if you're likely to engage in data snooping infrence, plan to allocate some part of the overall Type I error rate to preplanned inference and some part to data snooping. - For example, if you plan to have overall Type I error rate (FWER) 0.05, you might decide to use FWER 0.04 for pre-planned inference, and FWER 0.01 for data snooping. - One way in which researchers unintentionally obtain misleading results by data snooping is in failing to account for all of the data snooping they engage in. - o In particular, in accounting for Type I error when data snooping, you need to count not just the actual hypothesis tests performed, but also all comparisons looked at when deciding which post hoc (i.e., not pre-planned) hypothesis tests to try. - For lots of amusing examples, see Tyler Vigen's website http://tylervigen.com/. - The site allows you to choose two variables from a very large list and find their correlation. - I got tired counting at several hundred, but I would guess that he has listed over 1000 variables. - o That makes around 1,000,000 pairs of variables. - o If you did significance tests (at a .05 individual significance rate) for correlation for all those pairs, you would expect about 50,000 to be significant so it shouldn't be surprising if many of these 50,000 pairs are indeed highly correlated.